wp-plugins/envialia-carrier-for-woocomerce/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugin allows you to process completed orders by Envialia with one click
+This plugin allows you to process completed WooCommerce orders by Envialia with one click

 == Description ==